Skip to Main Content

 International Educational Experience

 Students in this major must complete an international educational experience that involves at least three hours of academic credit.
-This requirement is usually met through the participation in a study abroad program or an internship with an international focus.
+This requirement is usually met through participation in a study abroad program or an internship with an international focus.
 All activities must be approved in advance by the program director.
 Completion of this requirement is marked on a student's transcript through registration in the 0-credit course INS 3950 during the semester of the activity in question.
-For the full policy on this requirement, see https://goo.gl/WWHE4E
+For the full policy on this requirement, see the program website.

 INS3950 Int'l Educ Experience (0 Credits)